sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/install-plugins.md

 Extend Sensu's functionality with [plugins][10], which provide executables for performing status or metric checks, mutators for changing data to a desired format, and handlers for performing an action on a Sensu event.

-## Install plugins with assets
+## Install plugins with dynamic runtime assets

-Assets are shareable, reusable packages that make it easier to deploy Sensu plugins.
+Dynamic runtime assets are shareable, reusable packages that make it easier to deploy Sensu plugins.
-To start using and deploying assets, read [Install plugins with assets][7] to become familiar with workflows that involve assets.
+To start using and deploying assets, read [Use dynamic runtime assets to install plugins][7] to become familiar with workflows that involve assets.

 ## Use Bonsai, the Sensu asset index

-[Bonsai, the Sensu asset index][8], is a centralized place for downloading and sharing plugin assets.
+[Bonsai, the Sensu asset index][8], is a centralized place for downloading and sharing dynamic runtime assets.
 Make Bonsai your first stop when you need to find an asset.
 Bonsai includes plugins, libraries, and runtimes you need to automate your monitoring workflows.
 You can also [share your asset on Bonsai][9].